Image 1 of 4

 Story:

-Low tide at Neskowin reveals petrified stumps that draw the viewer’s eye toward Proposal Rock in the background.
+Low tide at Neskowin reveals the petrified stumps that guide the eye toward Proposal Rock in the distance.

 -BAP